nanbando/core/docs/plugins.rst

 Plugins
 =======

-Nanabando was written with extensibility in mind.
+Nanabando was written with extensibility (see :doc:`extending/index`) in mind.
 To keep the core as small as possible only one plugin is included in the application.
 But nanbando also provides optional plugins which can be installed by each backup-project.

 Usage
 -----